jmsung/SMOR-analysis/README.md

 			- movie2.tif
 			- info.txt

-2. Edit the parameters in info.txt for the the specific data in the same folder.
+2. Edit the parameters in the info.txt for each data in the same folder.
 Check the info.txt in data/example/ as an example.

 3. Change the working directory to where your data is located.
 All the data under the directory tree will be automatically analyzed.
 `(smb) $ cd /your_data_directory`